CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 {{< /admonition >}}

-#### Drawbacks of playing Project DIVA only to listen Vocaloid songs
+#### Drawbacks of listening Vocaloid songs by playing Project DIVA only

 There are two problems if you just use Project DIVA as the source of knowing Vocaloid songs: